-For many people, an established franchise seems less risky than starting up a new business.
+For many people, an established franchise seems less risky than starting up a new business, but understand the “fine print” of the agreement you are being asked to sign.

 INTRODUCTION TO NEW JERSEY FRANCHISE LAW

-There are two general areas of concern and accompanying regulations of the franchise relationship.
-First, federal regulations and New Jersey law address the requirements that must be met by the franchisor in their franchise sale disclosures which are important for a franchisee to understand prior to the franchise being offered for sale, as well as important information about the franchisor itself.
+There are two general areas you should understand about the franchise relationship.
+First, federal regulations and New Jersey law specify the requirements that must be met by the franchisor in their franchise sale disclosure documents prior to the franchise being offered for sale, as well as important information about the franchisor itself.

-Second, many states, including New Jersey regulate the franchise relationship following the sale of the franchise being operated from New Jersey, including franchise terminations and non-renewals.
+Second, many states, including New Jersey regulate the franchise relationship following the sale of the franchise including franchise terminations and non-renewals.
 This law is known as the New Jersey Franchise Practices Act.

 Federal Regulation of Franchising in New Jersey